 - Material Durability: Polyethylene (HDPE) has high resistance to chemicals and environmental effects, and is particularly resistant to wear and tear.
 These qualities make it suitable for use in drainage systems over long periods.

-- Perforation Design: The design that incorporates perforations on the pipe which are filters or slots that allow the passage of water but prevent it through clogging filters combined with either geotextile fabric.
+- Perforation Design: The design that incorporates perforations on the pipe, which are filters or slots that allow the passage of water but prevent it from clogging filters, combined with either geotextile fabric.

-- Weight: The dual wall pipe can be made easy to transport and install due to its lightweight to lessen the amount of time and money spent on labor.
+- Weight: The dual-wall pipe can be made easy to transported and installed due to its lightweight, which to lessen the amount of time and money spent on labor.

-All dual wall pipes operate by gathering flooding water into their perforations which remove hydrostatic forces and water accumulation.
+All dual-wall pipes operate by gathering flooding water into their perforations, which removes hydrostatic forces and water accumulation.
 Their flexibility makes them work effectively on soils with shifting surface patterns, though care has to be taken to clean them regularly to avoid clogging.

 Advantages of using corrugated pipe in French drains

-- Durability and Longevity: Corrugated pipes are usually made from High Density Polyethylene (HDPE) which is famed to be resistant to corrosion, chemicals, and physical abrasion.
+- Durability and Longevity: Corrugated pipes are usually made from High Density Polyethylene (HDPE), which is famed for being resistant to corrosion, chemicals, and physical abrasion.
 This guarantees long-term performance even in off-putting underground conditions.

-- Efficient Water Flow Management: The ridged Design of corrugated pipes helps channel the water through various perforations, lessening hydrostatic pressure while inhibiting the accumulation of water on the surface.
-The pipes flexibility ensures that it works in various soil types without any loss in functionality.
+- Efficient Water Flow Management: The rigid Design of corrugated pipes helps channel the water through various perforations, lessening hydrostatic pressure while inhibiting the accumulation of water on the surface.
+The pipe’s flexibility ensures that it works in various soil types without any loss in functionality.

 - Lightweight for Easy Installation: Corrugated pipes are a lot lighter than solid pipes, thus making their transportation and installation a lot easier and cheaper.
 This lessens and speeds up the overall laborious efforts and construction work needed.